 This course provides a basic overview of the principles, theories, and applications of learning and memory.
 We will cover basic research, theory, and applications in human learning, memory, information processing, verbal learning, conditioning, and social learning.
 The knowledge you take away from this course will be useful to you in a wide variety of settings-not only psychology but also in your own personal and professional worlds.
 Pre-requisite: PY 201 or PY 202.

 PY 420 Physiological Psychology (3)

 Explores the physiological, biological, and anatomical mechanisms responsible for behavior.
-Pre-requisites: PY 201 or PY 202, sophomore standing or above fields.
-This course is normally taken in the summer after the junior year.
-Pre-requisites: 12 hours in the major and IS 310.
+Pre-requisites: PY 201 or PY 202, sophomore standing or above

 PY 441 Internship (3)